-- Spreadsheeting – Spreadsheeting is often used to describe the RFP process when the issuing organization manages and scores vendor responses using spreadsheets.
+- Spreadsheeting – Spreadsheeting is often used to describe the RFP process when the issuing organization manually manages and scores vendor responses using spreadsheets.

 - Projects – Projects refer to executable plans organizations create to achieve key business goals, often with the help of vendors.

-How the RFP process works
+Guide to the RFP process

 Together, they should define the RFP, meaning the challenge they want to overcome or goal they want to achieve, as well as what success will look like.
 In addition, they must help create RFP questions, establish scope and prioritize selection criteria.

-2. Creating a meaningful RFP
+2. Create a meaningful RFP

 - Who are your competitors?
 Asking this question can help issuers determine a vendor’s integrity.
 It lets issuers know whether the vendors are honest about who their competitors are and why they lose to them.
 It can also help issuers determine if there are other options they should explore.

 This is the stage where you ensure your organization is getting the best deal possible.
 Is there a vendor on your shortlist that would be well ahead of the rest of the pack if they just came down on price?
 Let them know.
 Most vendors will be happy to negotiate a bit — especially if they know how close you are to a purchasing decision.
 Remember, be as transparent as possible with your expectations and let the vendor know what potentially winning the RFP means for them.

 Now to the fun part: Making your actual selection.
 Make sure to inform the vendor you’ve selected, as well as the vendors you didn’t.
 Remember to be respectful and consider offering feedback.
 Just because you didn’t select a vendor today doesn’t mean they won’t be a viable option for your organization in the future.

-8. Signing the contract
+8. Sign the contract